ale-sca/open_source_pulse/README.md

 - GitHub stars ≠ real-world importance
 - Forks are partially noisy (e.g., tutorials, classrooms)
 - Some funding ≠ well-funded
-- Working assumption for the Minimum Viability Filter: 50 stars and 10 forks
 - Contributor count was excluded from the traction score due to API rate limit constraints and ambiguous signal value

 ## What we'll build: